-In March 1999, the working group began considering the possible effect of Y2K on the foreign exchange market.
-The working group reviewed a number of issues pertaining to Y2K generally and spent considerable time reviewing the specific issues that Y2K presents for the currency trading community.
-The working group also consulted with representatives of ISDA, EMTA, and the Global 2000 Coordinating Group who participated in this process.
+In March, 1999, the Working Group began considering the possible effect of Y2K on the foreign exchange market.
+The Working Group reviewed a number of issues pertaining to Y2K generally, and spent considerable time reviewing the specific issues which Y2K presents for the currency trading community.
+The Working Group also consulted with representatives of ISDA, EMTA and the Global 2000 Co-ordinating Group, who participated in this process.

-The working group reviewed various scenarios that could arise as a result of the transition to the year 2000.
-The working group concluded that two scenarios were appropriately the subject of best practice guidelines, since they are events generally outside the control of an individual market participant yet will impact many (if not all) participants involved in the settlement of a particular currency.
-These are the occurrence, due to a Y2K event, of (1) the failure of a clearing bank to clear some or all transactions, or (2) the failure of a central bank to effect transfers of its local currency.
-The working group did not believe that it was necessary or appropriate to address a scenario involving the failure of a counterparty to deliver currency as a result of a Y2K event involving its own systems, since such failures should generally be within the control of the party and are best left to the bilateral contractual relationship between the parties to the transaction.
+The Working Group reviewed various scenarios which could arise as a result of the transition into the year 2000.
+The Working Group concluded that two scenarios were appropriately the subject of a Best Practice, since they are events generally outside the control of an individual market participant yet will impact many (if not all) participants involved in the settlement of a particular currency.
+These are the occurrence, due to a Y2K Event, of (1) the failure of a clearing bank to clear some or all Transactions, or (2) the failure of a central bank to effect transfers of its local currency.
+The Working Group did not believe that it was necessary or appropriate to address a scenario involving the failure of a counterparty to deliver currency as a result of a Y2K Event involving its own systems, since such failures should generally be within the control of the Party and is best left to the bilateral contractual relationship between the Parties to the Transaction.

-In some cases, the parties to a transaction have signed a master agreement that provides remedies for nonpayment of amounts when due under the transaction.
-Some of those master agreements also contain provisions that specify the rights of the parties if performance is impossible due to events beyond the control of the parties, or "force majeure."
-In some cases, transactions between the parties are not covered by a master agreement, and thus are covered by the applicable confirmation and by the law governing the transaction.
-These best practice guidelines are intended to apply whether or not the transactions between the parties are covered by a master agreement.
+In some cases, the Parties to a Transaction have signed a master agreement which provides remedies for nonpayment of amounts when due under the Transaction.
+Some of those master agreements also contain provisions that specify the rights of the Parties if performance is impossible due to events beyond the control of the Parties, or "force majeure".
+In some cases, Transactions between the Parties are not covered by a master agreement, and thus are covered by the applicable confirmation and by the law governing the Transaction.
+This Best Practice is intended to apply whether or not the Transactions between the Parties are covered by a master agreement.

-The working group began its discussion of best practices by examining contractual provisions in the widely used forms of master agreement.
+The Working Group began its discussion of best practices by examining contractual provisions in the widely used forms of master agreement.
 Ordinarily, a failure to make a payment when due is an event of default under the industry master agreements.
-In an event of default, the nondefaulting party has the right to close out all (but not less than all) transactions with the counterparty, performing the closeout calculations specified by the master agreement (see, for example, Section 5.1 of the International Foreign Exchange Master Agreement (IFEMA).
-While failure to make payments is normally deemed to be within the control of a party, the force majeure provisions of the master agreement (see, for example, Section 6.1 of IFEMA) are generally designed to apply where failure to make payment is beyond the control of the party owing payment.
-When a force majeure event has occurred, generally either party may require the closeout of affected currency obligations.
-Which party does the closeout calculations depends upon whether one or both parties is affected by the force majeure event.
-In sum, the remedy for nonpayment, whether or not within the control of the nonpaying party, is to close out affected transactions at their fair market value (although the scope of affected transactions to be closed out in the event of an ordinary payment default or a force majeure event may differ dramatically).
+In an event of default, the non-defaulting Party has the right to close out all (but not less than all) Transactions with the counterparty, performing the close-out calculations specified by the master agreement (see, for example, Section 5.1 of IFEMA).
+While failure to make payments is normally deemed to be within the control of a Party, the force majeure provisions of the master agreement (see, for example, Section 6.1 of IFEMA) are generally designed to apply where failure to make payment is beyond the control of the Party owing payment.
+Where a force majeure event has occurred, generally either Party may require the close-out of affected currency obligations.
+Which Party does the close-out calculations depends upon whether one or both Parties is affected by the force majeure event.
+In sum, the remedy for non-payment, whether or not within the control of the non-paying Party, is to close out affected Transactions at their fair market value (although the scope of affected Transactions to be closed out in the event of an ordinary payment default or a force majeure event may differ dramatically).